Reuh/anselme/ideas.md

 ---

-Default arguments and initial variables values should pass the type check associated with the variable / parameter.
+Default arguments and initial variables values should pass the value check associated with the variable / parameter.
 Issue: dispatch is decided before evaluating default values.

 ---